sudo-self/Rpi-shairport-sync/FEDORA.md

 As you probably know, you can download the repository in two ways: (1) using `git` to clone it  -- recommended -- or (2) downloading the repository as a ZIP archive.
 Please use the `git` method.
 The reason it that when you use `git`, the build process can incorporate the `git` build information in the version string you get when you execute the command `$ shairport-sync -V`.
 This will be very useful for identifying the exact build if you are making comments or bug reports.
 Here is an example:
 ```
 Version with git information:
-4.0-dev-138-g2789572-AirPlay2-OpenSSL-Avahi-ALSA-soxr-sysconfdir:/etc
+4.1-dev-389-gf317161a-AirPlay2-OpenSSL-Avahi-pw-soxr-sysconfdir:/etc

 Version without git information:
-4.0-dev-AirPlay2-OpenSSL-Avahi-ALSA-soxr-sysconfdir:/etc
+4.1-dev-AirPlay2-OpenSSL-Avahi-pw-soxr-sysconfdir:/etc
 ```

 #### Build and Install
 Download Shairport Sync, check out the `development` branch and configure, compile and install it.

-Omit the `--with-airplay-2` from the `./configure` options if you are building Classic Shairport Sync:
+* Omit `--with-airplay-2` from the `./configure` options to build Classic Shairport Sync.
+* Omit `--with-pw` from the `./configure` options if you do not want the PipeWire backend.
+* Add `--with-pa` in the `./configure` options to include the PulseAudio backend.
+* Add `--with-alsa` in the `./configure` options to include the ALSA backend.

 ```
 $ git clone https://github.com/mikebrady/shairport-sync.git
 $ cd shairport-sync
 $ git checkout development
 $ autoreconf -fi
-$ ./configure --sysconfdir=/etc --with-alsa \
+$ ./configure --sysconfdir=/etc --with-pw \
     --with-soxr --with-avahi --with-ssl=openssl --with-systemd --with-airplay-2
 $ make -j
 # make install